sech1p/windows-on-linux/README.md

 I also use this software on Linux, I can guarantee that it works as expected (or almost, depending on the software).

+## ⚠️ Notice

+This repository is no longer maintained as I switched to Windows 11.
+However, my guides are up-to-date and they still working.

+Right now I use Ableton Live 12 (with jBridge for 32-bit legacy plugins support) and Photoshop 2025.
+But in nearly future I will do Photoshop 2025 install tutorial on Linux for sure.

+My journey with daily driving Linux it's finished.

 ## 🖥️ My specification

 - **Kernel**: [Linux](https://kernel.org) [6.11.2](https://cdn.kernel.org/pub/linux/kernel/v6.x/ChangeLog-6.11.2)-arch1-1